 We sell a significant percentage of our solutions through a single distributor, WT, which serves as our non-exclusive sales representative and fulfillment partner in Asia other than Japan.
-Approximately 53%, 57% and 62% of our revenue was derived from sales through WT for the fiscal years ended January 31, 2024, 2023 and 2022, respectively.
+Approximately 53%, 57% and 62% of our revenue was derived from sales through WT for the fiscal years ended January 31, 2024, 2023 and 2022, respectively, and approximately 62% of our revenue was derived from sales through WT for the three months ended April 30, 2024.
 We anticipate that a significant portion of our revenue will continue to be derived from sales through WT in the foreseeable future.
 Our current agreement with WT is effective until January 2026, unless it is terminated earlier by either party for any or no reason with 60 days written notice or by failure of the breaching party to cure a material breach within 30 days following written notice of such material breach by the non-breaching party.
 Our agreement with WT will automatically renew for additional successive 12-month terms unless at least 60 days before the end of the then-current term either party provides written notice to the other party that it elects not to renew the agreement.
 Termination of the relationship with WT, either by us or by WT, could result in a temporary or permanent loss of revenue.
 We may not be successful in finding suitable alternative distributors on satisfactory terms, or at all, and this could adversely affect our ability to effectively sell our solutions in certain geographical locations or to certain end customers.
 Furthermore, WT, or any successor or other distributors we do business with, may face issues obtaining credit, which could impair their ability to make timely payments to us.